kami-blue/website/docs/troubleshooting.md

 What `.jar` are you using in your `mods` folder?
 Make sure to use the one that ends with `-release` (`VERSION-release.jar`)

 ###### Just doesn't work when using runClient
-Don't use that, try running it through your IDE or building and running forge normally
+Don't use that, try running it through your IDE or building and running Forge normally

 ###### Crashes before game starts with SpongePowered error
 Make sure your workspace is clean and run